lidakanari/NeuroM/_sources/readme.txt

 * matplotlib
 * enum34

-Additional dependencies needed for testing and building documentation are
+Additional dependencies needed for testing and building documentation are:

 * nose
 * coverage